 West Point, Falkland Islands

-While the Islands are a place of serenity, it is the rare and untouched wildlife that attracts many of the visitors.
+While the Islands are a place of serenity, it is the rare and untouched wildlife that is the main draw for many of the visitors.

-The stunning coastline is free of crowded developments and allows for up close interactions with marine life as well as the variety of birds and the immense flora and fauna that cover the islands.
+The stunning coastline of West Point Island in particular is free of crowded developments and allows for up close interactions with marine life as well as the variety of birds and the immense flora and fauna that cover the islands.

-One of biggest wildlife attractions (literally!) is the pinniped mammal as the Falkland Islands have the largest seals, sea lions, and walruses in the world!
+One of biggest wildlife attractions (literally!) are the pinniped marine mammals.
+The Falkland Islands have the largest southern elephant seals, sea lions, and walruses in the world!

-Visitors can catch sight of these animals along the shores in addition to frequent killer whale sightings.
+Visitors can catch sight of these animals along the shores in addition to frequent orca whale sightings.

 Falkland Islands Penguins

-The Falkland Islands penguins are a favorite sight, as it is home to five different species of penguins – Rockhopper, Gentoo, Magellanic, King and Macaroni.
+The Falkland Islands penguins are a favorite sight, as it is home to five different species of penguin – Rockhopper, Gentoo, King, Macaroni and Magellanic penguins.

 Of the five species, the endangered Rock Hopper penguin can be found nesting on West Point.